MatiasJRB/MatiasJRB/README.md

 ---

 ### Fun Fact:
-I love coding, but I also enjoy playing soccer 🏆, hanging out with friends, and staying active.
-When it comes to work, I’m all about building **clean**, **scalable**, and **efficient** systems that just work. 💻
+I’m all about coding, but I also love staying active—whether it’s hitting the gym 💪, playing soccer with my friends ⚽, or just enjoying a good time with family.
+I believe in building not just **reliable systems**, but a **balanced life**.
+It’s about making everything work—both in tech and in life! 🌱

 ---